charmplusplus/charm4py/docs/running.rst

    If using the ``ctypes`` layer, verify that the path to the shared library is correct in ``charmpy.cfg``.

-2. The Charmpy module (``charmpy.py``) must be in the Python search path.
+2. The CharmPy module (``charmpy.py``) must be in the Python search path.
 One way to set it is::

    $ export PYTHONPATH=path_to_charmpy_folder  # NOTE: the folder containing charmpy.py

-Launching Charmpy programs
+Launching CharmPy programs
 --------------------------

 There are many example programs included with this distribution.
-To launch Charmpy programs on a Linux or Mac desktop, use the ``charmrun`` binary that was generated when building Charm++::
+To launch CharmPy programs on a Linux or Mac desktop, use the ``charmrun`` binary that was generated when building Charm++::

   $ ./charmrun +p4 /usr/bin/python3 examples/hello/group_hello.py ++local